datalorax/site/content/post/2020-05-22-exploring-gradient-descent.md

 y <- a + b*x + rnorm(n, sd = e)
 ```

 We now have "known" parameters - the intercept is five and the slope is 1.3.
-We can estimate these paramters with ordinary least squares with
+We can estimate these parameters with ordinary least squares with

 ```r